Sarah P. Kelly

-Sarah P. Kelly is the Deputy Chair of Nutter’s Litigation Department and a partner in the firm’s Business Litigation and White Collar Defense practice groups.
+Sarah P. Kelly chairs Nutter's Litigation Department, and is a partner in both the firm’s Business Litigation and White Collar Defense practice groups.
 Clients across industries, including pharmaceutical companies and hospitals, have turned to Sarah to handle their cases.
-She has significant courtroom experience, including multiple weeks-long jury trials.
+As a business litigation attorney, she has significant courtroom experience, including multiple weeks-long jury trials.
 Outside of the health care arena, Sarah has represented numerous clients in the construction, manufacturing, and real estate industries.

 Notable Experience and Client Impact